chain4travel/camino-messenger-contracts/README.md

 #### Command Parameters

 - **`--private-key`:** Enter the static private key of your wallet.
 - **`--network`:** Specify the network where you wish to create your account (as configured in the `hardhat.config.json`).
-For development purposes it should be `columbus`.
+For development purposes, use `columbus`.

-In the output of the command, you will get a new CM Account address, that you need to save and use in the following steps.
+The command output will provide a new CM Account address that you must save for use in the following steps.

 ### Registering Your Bot

-After creating your CM Account, you need to register the address of your bot on the CM Account so it can sign cheques.
+After creating your CM Account, you need to register the address of your bot on the CM Account to enable it to sign cheques.
 Execute the following command:

 ```
 yarn hardhat account bot:add --cm-account <CMAccountAddress> --private-key <PrivateKeyValue> --bot <BotAddress> --network columbus